vakosta/Booklet/README.md

 ## Technologies

 Application implements MVVM and MVP architecture patterns.
-Now I rewrite architecture from MVP to MVVM.
+I am currently in the process of rewriting an application from MVP to MVVM.

 - Kotlin;
 - Coroutines;